tidymodels/tidymodels.org/learn/work/fairness-readmission/index.md

 ::: callout-note
-We'll refer to the `race` groups in this data by their actual value (e.g. `"Caucasian"` rather than Caucasian) so as to not to take for granted the choices that the dataset authors made in choosing these categorizations.
+We'll refer to the `race` groups in this data by their actual value (e.g. `"Caucasian"` rather than Caucasian) so as to not take for granted the choices that the dataset authors made in choosing these categorizations.
 Racial categorizations are not stable across time and place---as you read on, consider how a change in the categories used in data collection might affect this analysis [@omi1994].
 :::

 A vast majority of patients are labeled `"Caucasian"` (74.8%) or `"African American"` (18%).
 The counts for the remaining racial categorizations are quite a bit smaller, and when we split the data up into resamples, those counts will reduce even further.
 As a result, the variability associated with the estimates `"Asian"`, `"Hispanic"`, `"Other"`, and `"Unknown"` will be larger than those for `"African American"` and `"Causasian"`.
 As an example: